![]() |

 Goal setting is important to me.
 I practice it.
 And I encourage others to as well.

-Here are some tips to help you in your goal setting.
-It's from a recent article by Michael Hyatt entitled The Beginners Guide to Goal Setting.
+The Beginners Guide to Goal Setting.
 Michael was formerly president of Thomas Nelson Publishers, and has since gone on to form a company where he offers to be your "virtual mentor".
 I have found many of his blog posts quite helpful.
 Anyway, here are his 5 suggestions:

 1) Keep your goals few in number.
 No more than 5-7 at most.
 No sub-goals either. :) Most people can only stay focused on a few things at a time.
 Set too many goals and you lose focus.